Filter Integrity Testing and Process Application

 - Certificate of Compliance

 Some test units produce paper-based records storing no data electronically.
 Such units don’t fall under the requirements of 21 CFR Part 11.
-Also, the application of such units not designed for cGMP regulated environments.
+Also, the application of such units is not designed for cGMP-regulated environments.

 - Generation, Modification, and Maintenance of Electronic Records